Italy Unveils 25-billion-euro Virus Rescue Plan - UrduPoint

 Gualtieri said "partial state guarantees" were being discussed to help Italy's creaking banks survive a resulting cash crunch.

+Allianz chief economist Ludovic Subran noted that the size of Italy's rescue plan was the same as the one the European Union announced for the entire 27-nation bloc Monday.

+"It shows that Italy alone is supposed to make as much effort as the EU as a whole," Subran said.

-- Total shutdown - Italy has witnessed nearly 60 percent of the deaths recorded outside China since the epidemic first started spreading from the Asian giant's central Wuhan province in January.
+- Total shutdown - Italy has witnessed more than half of all the deaths recorded outside China since the epidemic first started spreading from the Asian giant's central Wuhan province in January.

-That was followed on Sunday with social distancing measures in Milan's Lombardy region and surrounding areas in which more than 15 million live and 40 percent of the nation's economic activity occurs.
+That was followed on Sunday with restrictions on travel and public gatherings in Milan's Lombardy region and surrounding areas such as Venice in which more than 15 million live and 40 percent of the nation's economic activity occurs.

 The Lombardy measures were extended to all of the Mediterranean country's 60 million people on Tuesday morning.